Avikg/machine-learning-projects/README.md

-# Basic Machine Learnining Projects
+# Basic Machine Learning Projects
 Linear Regression
 Linear regression is a statistical technique that seeks to establish a linear relationship between a dependent variable (Y) and one or multiple independent variables (X), by minimizing the sum of